why shop manta sleep

 Benefits of the Zero Gravity Sleep Position

-As promised, here are the benefits of sleeping in the zero gravity sleep position.
+As promised, here are the benefits of sleeping in the zero-gravity position.

 May Reduce Heartburn and Acid Reflux

-The zero gravity sleep position is one way to relieve heartburn and acid reflux.
+The zero gravity sleep posture is one way to relieve heartburn and acid reflux.

-Acid reflux is when a portion of your sphincter relaxes when it shouldn’t.
-This sends stomach acids back into your esophagus.
-And heartburn, a burning sensation in your chest, is one symptom.
+Acid reflux occurs when a portion of the sphincter relaxes when it shouldn’t.
+This sends stomach acids back into the esophagus.
+Heartburn, a burning sensation in your chest, is one symptom.

-Gastroesophageal Reflux Disease (or GERD) is a more serious version of acid reflux because it happens repeatedly.
+Gastroesophageal Reflux Disease (GERD) is a more severe version of acid reflux because it happens repeatedly.
 Aside from heartburn, symptoms include upper abdominal pain, regurgitation and trouble swallowing.

 Sleeping in the zero-g position helps by keeping you semi-upright, pulling the acid back down to the stomach.